-For more information or to schedule an Ensembles in the Schools Education Program in the 2014-15 school year, please contact the Symphony office (239) 418-0996.
+For more information or to schedule an Ensembles in the Schools Education Program, please contact the Symphony office (239) 418-0996.

 Ensembles in the Schools

-In 2010-11, two in-school educational ensemble programs were developed.
+Two in-school educational ensemble programs are available.
 The 45-minute programs are tied to the fifth grade music curriculum.

 The String Quartet program introduces students to the string family, the various musical periods and characteristics of each period (Baroque, Classical, etc.) and introduces concepts such as syncopation, tempo and dissonance.
 The program is called “Dance Music Through the Centuries” and includes works by Bach, Mozart, Beethoven, Joplin, Gershwin and others.